-Over-the-counter (OTC) medicines are medicines you can buy without a doctor’s prescription.
-There are 3 types of OTC medicines that treat heartburn:
+Over-the-counter (OTC) medicines are drugs you can buy without a doctor’s prescription.
+There are 3 types of OTC medicines that treat heartburn and acid reflux.

-H2 blockers reduce the amount of acid your stomach makes.
-While they don’t relieve symptoms right away, H2 blockers relieve symptoms for a longer period of time than antacids.
-They usually start to work within an hour.
-Examples of H2 blockers available over the counter are ranitidine (brand name: Zantac) or famotidine (brand name: Pepcid).
+- H2 blockers reduce the amount of acid your stomach makes.
+While they don’t relieve symptoms as quick as antacids, they do last longer.
+H2 blockers usually start to work within an hour.
+OTC example is famotidine (brand name: Pepcid).

-Proton pump inhibitors greatly reduce your body’s production of acid.
+- Proton pump inhibitors (PPIs) reduce your body’s production of acid.
 They work well for heartburn that isn’t resolved by antacids or H2 blockers.
-It may take a little longer for a proton pump inhibitor to help your symptoms than an H2 blocker, but relief will last longer.
-These medicines are most helpful for people who have heartburn often — more than 2 days a week.
-Omeprazole (brand name: Prilosec) and lansoprazole (brand name: Prevacid 24HR) are examples of OTC proton pump inhibitors.
+It may take a little longer for a PPI to help your symptoms, but relief will last longer.
+Most forms start working in a few days.
+PPIs are most helpful for people who have chronic heartburn (more than 2 days a week).
+Omeprazole (brand name: Prilosec) and lansoprazole (brand name: Prevacid 24HR) are examples of OTC PPIs.

-If you have kidney disease, you shouldn’t use an antacid containing calcium carbonate or aluminum hydroxide and magnesium carbonate unless your doctor recommends it.
+Talk to your doctor before taking antacids if you have kidney disease.
+You should avoid any antacid that contains calcium carbonate or aluminum hydroxide and magnesium carbonate unless your doctor recommends it.

 Talk to your doctor before taking a proton pump inhibitor if:

-You are elderly or have immune system problems.
-Proton pump inhibitors may increase your risk for pneumonia.
+- You are elderly or have immune system problems.
+PPIs can increase your risk for pneumonia.

 - You are a postmenopausal woman.
-Proton pump inhibitors reduce calcium absorption from foods and supplements and may increase your risk for osteoporosis.
+PPIs reduce calcium absorption and increase your risk for osteoporosis.

-- You have been treated for a Clostridium difficile infection in the past.
-Proton pump inhibitors may increase the risk that your infection will return.
+- You have been treated for a Clostridium difficile (C. diff.) infection in the past.
+PPIs may increase the risk that your infection returns.

 Copyright © American Academy of Family Physicians